Bangkok Transportation

 Suvarnabhumi International Airport, Bangkok Transportation

-Bangkok Suvarnabhumi International Airport; credit Edward Russell/Wiki
+Bangkok Suvarnabhumi International Airport; credit Edward Russell/Wiki Commons

 Airports

-Suvarnabhumi International Airport (BKK) is Bangkok’s primary international airport, greeting 65 million annual passengers in 2019.
-Modern terminals have the usual set of cafes, restaurants, WiFi and duty-free retail stores.
-Transport to central Bangkok features a Metrorail option along wit hthe usual limousine, taxi, Uber, and shuttle options.
-BANGKOK SUVARNABHUMI INTERNATIONAL AIRPORT MAP
+Suvarnabhumi International Airport (BKK) is Bangkok’s primary international airport, greeting over 65 million annual passengers.
+Modern terminals have the usual set of cafes, restaurants, WiFi, and duty-free retail stores.
+Transport to central Bangkok features a Metrorail option along with the usual limousine, taxi, Uber, and shuttle options.

 Don Muang Airport is the smaller airport commonly used for regional flights in Thailand and shorter flights to Southeast Asia via AirAsia.

-Here is the weblink to Airport Link a Rapid Transit line to central Bangkok, Airport Link Line.
 If you’re on a tight budget, consider the bus.
-Every hour between 5.00 am-Midnight, one bus departs both airports.
+Every hour between 5.00 to midnight, one bus departs from both airports.
 Departure from Suvarnabhumi: Gate 3 outside the arrivals hall.
 Departure from Don Muang: outside the arrivals hall.
 These buses are free of charge but may require flight booking.

-Taxis are fairly cheap, but traffic gridlock is common.
-Nevertheless, taxis are the easiest way to get from Bangkok’s Airport (BKK) to downtown with large luggage.
 There’s a 1.25 baht surcharge if the driver is stuck in traffic.
 Without traffic, the first half-mile (2 km) costs 35 baht (a little over $1), with prices increasing by 2 baht/km traveled thereafter.
 Avoid taxis that don’t have meters to protect yourself from scams.
-Note the 5 km is a little over 3 miles.
+Note that 5 km is a little over 3 miles.

-Avis, Budget and Thai Rent-a-Car are available at Suvarnabhumi International Airport.
+Avis, Budget, and Thai Rent-a-Car are available at Suvarnabhumi International Airport.
 This option is only recommended for experienced drivers in Thailand or Southeast Asia.

 Train Station